boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 This document focuses on network slicing for 5G networks, covering the connectivity between Network Functions (NFs) across multiple domains such as edge clouds, data centers, and the Wide Area Network (WAN).
 The document describes a Network Slice realization approach that fulfills 5G slicing requirements by using existing IP/MPLS technologies to optimally control connectivity Service Level Agreements (SLAs) offered for 5G slices.
 To that aim, this document describes the scope of the Transport Network in 5G architectures ({{sec-scope}}), disambiguates 5G Network Slicing versus Transport Network Slicing ({{sec-5gtn}}), draws the perimeter of the various orchestration domains to realize slices ({{sec-orch}}), and identifies the required coordination between these orchestration domains for adequate setup of Attachment Circuits (ACs) ({{sec-tn-nsi}}).

 This work is compatible with the framework defined in {{!RFC9543}} which describes network slicing in the context of networks built from IETF technologies.
-Specifically, the document describes how RFC 9543 Network Slices are realized within provider networks and how such slices are stitched to Transport Network resources in a customer site in the context of Transport Network Slice.
+Specifically, the document describes how RFC 9543 Network Slices are realized within provider networks and how such slices are stitched to Transport Network resources in a customer site in the context of Transport Network Slices.
 Concretely, the realization of an RFC 9543 Network Slice (i.e., connectivity with performance commitments) involves the provider network and partially the AC (the PE-side of the AC).
-Note that the provisioning of a new Network Slice may rely on a partial or full pre-provisioned segment (e.g., a new Network Slice may rely on an existing AC).
-In this document, the customer site segment is considered as an extension of the connectivity of the Radio Access Network (RAN) / Core Network (CN) domain without complex slice-specific performances requirements: the customer site infrastructure is usually over-provisioned and involves short distances (low latency) where basic QoS/scheduling logic is sufficient to comply with the target Service Level Objectives (SLOs.)
-In other words, the main focus for the enforcement of end-to-end SLOs is managed at the Network Slice between Provider Edge (PE) interfaces connected to the AC.
+The provisioning of a new Network Slice may rely on new or existing ACs.
+In this document, the customer site is assumed without complex slice-specific performances requirements: the customer site infrastructure is usually over-provisioned and involves short distances (low latency) where basic QoS/scheduling logic is sufficient to comply with the target Service Level Objectives (SLOs).

+The 5G control plane relies upon the Single Network Slice Selection Assistance Information (S-NSSAI) identifier for slice identification {{TS-23.501}}.
+Because S-NSSAIs are not visible to the transport domain, 5G Network Functions can expose the 5G slices to the transport domain by mapping to explicit Layer 2 or Layer 3 identifiers.
+The realization of the mapping between customer sites and provider networks is refered to as the "hand-off". {{sec-handoff-domains}} lists a set of such hand-off methods.

 The realization approach described in this document is typically triggered by Network Slice Service requests.
 How a Network Slice Service request is placed for realization, including how it is derived from a 5G Slice Service request, is out of scope.
 Mapping considerations between 3GPP and IETF Network Slice Service (e.g., mapping of service parameters) are discussed, e.g., in {{?I-D.ietf-teas-5g-network-slice-application}}.